AustinCodingAcademy/101-Portfolio-Boilerplate-Boilerplate/README.md

 1. Work in your own branches.
 1. Use the new `landingPage-transforms.css` to add your CSS rules.
 1. When you've each satisfied the requirements `git status, add, commit, push`.
-1. Go GitHub and create a pull request for your branch to be pulled into `master`.
+1. Go to GitHub and create a pull request for your branch to be pulled into `master`.
 1. Ask your partner to review the code with you.
 (Use Google Meet, breakout room, or Live-share to see each other's screen.)
 1. Merge only one of the branches at a time.
 1. When you've merged the first go to the second pull request together and work through the conflicts TOGETHER.